-DeFi offers several advantages versus traditional centralized finance, linked primarily to the inherent nature of blockchain:
+DeFi offers several advantages versus traditional centralized finance that are linked primarily to the inherent nature of the blockchain:

 Programmability: Many DeFi projects rely on highly programmable Smart Contracts to automate execution and enable the creation of new financial instruments and digital assets.
-This reduces the effective costs of the services.
+This increases the cost effectiveness of DeFi services.